Aamir Liaquat Hussain: Media career

 Hussain was a radio broadcaster on FM101.
-He is also known for hosting Ramadan transmissions; for Suhur and Iftar, for many years.
-He started his television career at Pakistan Television Corporation but was fired shortly thereafter.
-He joined Geo TV as founding member in 2001 where he hosted religious program Aalim Online.
+He was known for hosting Ramadan transmissions.
+He begain his television career at the Pakistan Television Corporation but was fired shortly afterwards.
+In 2001, he joined Geo TV and began hosting the religious program Aalim Online.

 In 2010, Hussain left Geo TV and joined ARY Digital Network as managing director of ARY Qtv and as executive director of ARY Digital.
-He hosted religious program Aalim Aur Aalam there.
-He then hosted Pehchan Ramazan in 2012, after rejoining Geo TV, and Amaan Ramazan in 2013.
-In January 2014, he became the vice president of Geo TV, and hosted game show Inaam Ghar.
+He also hosted religious program Aalim Aur Aalam on the network.
+After returning to Geo TV, he hosted Pehchan Ramazan in 2012 and Amaan Ramazan in 2013.
+In January 2014, he became the vice-president of Geo TV and hosted the game show Inaam Ghar.

+Hussain founded the Memhooda Sultana Foundation.
+From 2013 to 2015, he was included in the annual publication The 500 Most Influential Muslims, published by the Royal Islamic Strategic Studies Centre in Jordan.

-In June 2014, he joined Express Media Group as president and Group Editor of religious content on Daily Express, and hosted Pakistan Ramazan.
-Hussain then rejoined Geo TV and hosted Subh-e-Pakistan from November 2014, and also became president of Geo Entertainment in November 2015.
-He then joined BOL media group in 2016, and started hosting current affairs talk show Aisay Nahi Chalay Ga.
-There, he hosted Ramazan Mein BOL in 2017, during which he also started hosting a game show; Game Show Aisay Chalay Ga.
-He left BOL in November 2017.
-In 2019, he joined Pakistan Television Corporation.
+In June 2014, Hussain joined the Express Media Group as president and group editor of religious content on Daily Express, and hosted Pakistan Ramazan.
+He later rejoined Geo TV, where he began hosting Subh-e-Pakistan in November 2014.
+He became president of Geo Entertainment in November 2015.

+In 2016, Hussain joined the BOL media group and began hosting the current affairs programme Aisay Nahi Chalay Ga.
+In 2017, he hosted Ramazan Mein BOL and Game Show Aisay Chalay Ga.
+He left the network in November 2017.

-In January 2016, it was reported that Hussain would make Pakistani film debut in an upcoming film of Syed Noor, alongside Saima Noor as lead cast.
-In April 2019, he announced that he will play Burhan Wani in Ayub Khoso's upcoming film, based on the Kashmir issue.
-In April 2020, he started hosting a game show called "Jeeway Pakistan" which airs on Express TV.
+In January 2016, it was reported that Hussain would make his Pakistani film debut alongside Saima Noor in an upcoming film directed by Syed Noor.
+In April 2019, he announced that he would portray Burhan Wani in Ayub Khoso's upcoming film based on the Kashmir conflict.
+In 2019, he joined the Pakistan Television Corporation.
+In April 2020, he started hosting the game show Jeeway Pakistan on Express TV.